 The Cardinals tie a franchise record for the quickest nine-inning game played in their history, taking only one-hour and thirty-three minutes to beat the Dodgers at Busch Stadium, 1-0.
 The contest marks the managerial debut of Ken Boyer, replacing Vern Rapp, the Redbird skipper fired four days ago.

-Phillies 'Lefty' Steve Carlton becomes the sixth major league pitcher and first lefty to strike out 3,000 batters when he fans the Expos' Tim Wallach in the first inning en route to a 6-2 victory over Montreal.
+Philadelphia's Steve Carlton becomes the sixth major league pitcher to strike out 3,000 batters when he fans the Expos' Tim Wallach in the first inning en route to a 6-2 complete-game victory over Montreal at Veterans Stadium.
+The Phillies southpaw, known simply as 'Lefty', becomes the first left-handed hurler to accomplish the feat.

 After a 7-2 loss to L.A. at Wrigley Field, Cubs manager Lee Elia launches into an obscenity-laced tirade, that will become a much-reported media story on the airwaves and in print for days to come.
 The Chicago skipper's rant clearly shows his frustration with the team's fan base, "the (bleepers) don't even work.
 That's why they're out at the (bleeping) game.
 They oughtta go out and get a (bleeping) job and find out what it's like to go out and earn a (bleeping) living.
 Eighty-five percent of the (bleeping) world is working.
 The other 15 come out here.
 A (bleeping) playground for the (bleepers).
 Rip them (bleepers)!
 Rip them (bleeping) (bleepers) like the (bleeping) players!"